Symptoms and Diagnosis

 How is asthma diagnosed?

-In addition to evaluating symptoms, your health care provider will ask about your health history, complete a physical exam, and perform some diagnostic tests.8,9 A health history will include identifying any family members with asthma, if you have any allergies, any smoking or exposure for second-hand smoke or pollutants.8
+In addition to evaluating symptoms, your healthcare provider will ask about your health history, complete a physical exam, and perform some diagnostic tests.7,8 A health history will include identifying any family members with asthma, if you have any allergies, and/or any smoking or exposure to second-hand smoke or pollutants.7

-Diagnostic testing can include breathing tests for lung function, markers of inflammation, and response to medications or allergens, as well as blood or skin tests to evaluate for allergies and inflammation.8,9 If another lung disease is suspected as the cause of any reported symptoms, additional tests may be ordered by your health care provider.8 Since diagnostic tests may be difficult to perform in children, a 4 to 6 week trial of asthma medications may be performed to see if there is any symptom improvement.10
+Diagnostic testing can include breathing tests for lung function, markers of inflammation, and response to medications or allergens, as well as blood or skin tests to evaluate for allergies and inflammation.7,8 If another lung disease is suspected as the cause of any reported symptoms, additional tests may be ordered by your healthcare provider.7 Since diagnostic tests may be difficult to perform in children, a 4- to 6-week trial of asthma medications may be performed to see if there is any symptom improvement.9

 References